sung0503/po/README.md

 2. **Datasets**:
     - Following the instructions in the [`DATASETS.md`](https://github.com/KaiyangZhou/CoOp/blob/main/DATASETS.md).
     - For 10 datasets (except ImageNet), you download files form [here]()
-    - make your own dataset folders due to limit of home dir.
+    - Create your own dataset folder to avoid storage restrictions in your home directory.
     ```
     cd /hdd/hdd2
     mkdir "name"